pgattic/omniportal/README.md

 * gateway/router: `192.168.4.1`
 * DNS: leave blank or use `192.168.4.1`

-After connecting, the root page should show `Hello from ESP32-S3`, and `/status` should return hardcoded JSON.
+After connecting, the root page should show the OmniPortal control UI, and `/status` should return current mode, active placement, and storage JSON.

 ## Storage Smoke Test